holochain/holochain/docs/specs/src/hwp_4_formal.md

 \end{Bmatrix}
 $$

 *If the validation rules fail,* the deltas will be rejected with an error.
-Also, if the chain state has changed from $C_n$, we can
+Also, if the chain state has changed from $C_n$, we can:

 1. return an error (e.g. "Chain head has moved"),
 2. commit anyway, restarting the validation process at a new "as at" $C_n^\prime$ if the commit is identified as "stateless" in terms of validation dependencies (e.g., a tweet generally isn't valid or invalid because of prior tweets/state changes).
 We refer to any application entry types that can be committed this way as allowing "relaxed chain ordering".

 *Note about Action/Entry Pairs: This paired structure of the source chain holds true for all application data.
-However, certain action types defined by the system integrate what would be entry content as **additional fields inside the action** instead of creating a separate entry which would add unnecessary gossip on the DHT.*
+However, certain action types defined by the system, whose entry payloads are small or require metadata that is additional to primary entry content, integrate what would be entry content as **additional fields inside the action** instead of creating a separate entry which would add unnecessary gossip on the DHT.
+These types are identified and described in Appendix A, Implementation.*

 ### Countersigning